Raymond B. Fosdick: Early career

 After graduation, Fosdick started his career working as a public investigator for the city of New York before being appointed Commissioner of Accounts.
 After having had developed a deep admiration for Woodrow Wilson while being a student of his at Princeton University, Fosdick was nominated as auditor and comptroller of the Democratic National Committee in 1912 despite the fact he was a lifelong Republican.
 The offer came at Wilson's direct request, who told Fosdick in a letter that he would "feel greatly honoured that a former pupil, who has distinguished himself in a position of trust, should turn to me at this time".

-Fosdick first met John D. Rockefeller Jr. while investigating the issue of "white slavery" and prostitution, as the latter was the chairman of the special Grand Jury in Manhattan which was looking into the matter.
+Fosdick first met John D. Rockefeller Jr. while investigating the issue of "white slavery" (Mann Act) and prostitution, as the latter was the chairman of the special Grand Jury in Manhattan which was looking into the matter.
 Rockefeller later hired Fosdick to conduct a study on police systems in Europe on behalf of the Bureau of Social Hygiene.
 While the Bureau's work tended to focus on the issue of prostitution, Fosdick's goal was to provide an accurate description of the overall policing methods and arrangements implemented in Europe to provide guidelines for future police reform in the United States.
 This eventually led to the publication of another report by Fosdick on the American police systems, which would remain incomplete until 1920 because of the interruption caused by World War I.